Blessing of same-sex unions in Christian churches: Anglican Church of Southern Africa

 Priests in Saldanha Bay have stated that they will unofficially bless same-sex unions.
 The Diocese of Pretoria joined Saldanha Bay in supporting same-sex relationships.
 Much earlier, in 2009, the Cape Town synod voted to "provide pastoral care to gay and lesbian members in 'faithful, committed' same-sex partnerships."
 In 2018, the Diocese of Saldanha Bay became the first diocese in the Anglican Church of Southern Africa to officially vote for the blessing of same-sex civil unions.
 In 2023, the Synod of Bishops agreed to develop prayers that may be said with same-sex couples, but they did not approve of blessings or marriage for same-sex couples.
+In 2024, Archbishop Thabo Makgoba published the draft prayers to be said with same-sex couples for study by the dioceses.
+The drafted prayers include both blessings for same-sex couples as well as prayers acknowledging disagreement with same-sex relationships.

 Episcopal Anglican Church of Brazil

 The Episcopal Anglican Church of Brazil permits the ordination of gay and lesbian priests and the blessing of same-sex relationships.
 In 2016, an Extraordinary Synod drafted a proposal for the General Synod of 2017 to amend the marriage canon to include same-sex marriage.
 On 1 June 2018 the General Synod voted to change the marriage canon to allow same-sex couples to get married.